 I’d also push back against a common refrain I’ve heard over the years that conservative criminal justice reform advocates’ main beef with mass incarceration is the cost.
 During 18 months of advocacy, I never once heard any conservative advocate say they supported First Step because getting people out of prison will save money (of course, they used the financial arguments in advocacy).
 Public safety, fairness, and the need for second chances were the arguments I heard most frequently.
 Certainly, that doesn’t mean conservative advocates would go as far as liberal advocates in reforming the criminal justice system.
 But just because Republican and Democrat advocates don’t agree on every reform does not mean they can’t come together for most reforms.

 I’m also grateful for the groups who stood for sentencing reform or nothing, even though I don’t think their stance was the reason the White House added sentencing reform to First Step.
 One thing I’ve learned not to do in advocacy is judge peoples’ motives.
 There were some who believed the left-of-center groups held out for sentencing reform because they didn’t want to give the president a bipartisan win, but I never saw any evidence of that.

 I’m more optimistic than ever before that we can obtain more large-scale reforms in the U.S. Congress.
 Politically, we are still far away from obtaining a bill that ends all federal mandatory minimums and makes those changes retroactively applicable.
 Yet, with 87 Senate votes in favor of First Step, there appears to be room to keep chipping away at bad sentencing provisions if only a few at a time.
 I will have more to say in a forthcoming article about what should be the next round of federal legislative sentencing reforms.

-I think some day we will look back on First Step and appreciate that it was the first step in ending the tough on crime era and in making more significant reform of the federal criminal justice system.
+I think someday we will look back on the First Step and appreciate that it was the first step in ending the tough on crime era and in making more significant reform of the federal criminal justice system.